 Owner, Managing and Artistic Director

-With invaluable input from Lauren Rahilly, Lamia Dingle and Michael Phillips, the team has designed a new adult course, COREvolution- a 3 part fitness regimen including strength, resistance, endurance and stretch that will be taught in house at CORE and distributed on DVD and youtube channels in 2014.
+With invaluable input from Lauren Rahilly, the team has designed a complete adult fitness program, COREvolution- a comprehensive fitness program including strength, resistance, endurance and stretch that is taught in house at CORE.
+Lauren’s extensive fitness experience as a member of the coaching staff at Philadelphia Crossfit and fitness centers allows the program to remain cutting edge.

 Lauren maintains her education in health in fitness through certification programs and has designed a fitness regimen with Jaclyn called COREvolution that includes nutritional information for adult clients as well as healthy conditioning for our highschool and college students.
-Her natural abilities as a teacher once again opened doors when she and Jaclyn produced COREvolution for DVD in 2014.
+Her natural abilities as a teacher once again opened doors when she and Jaclyn produced COREvolution fitness program and most recently, her own creation FitKidz;a full health and fitness program for kids ages 8-12 years.
 Lauren’s personal training is sought after both in the studio and from professionals in dance and athletic training both here in NJ and Philadelphia- her own coach has offered her opportunities with sports training or Penn State’s football team.
 As a member of the Crossfit team in Philadelphia, Lauren’s fitness pursuits are sponsored by Reebok and she appears regularly in print and live modeling for the brand.

 Intensive Artist in Residency (Winter and Summer)